robertberry-zz/graphical-editor/README.markdown

 Draw a horizontal segment of colour C in row Y between columns X1 and X2 (inclusive).

+### F X Y C

+Fill the region of which X, Y forms a point with colour C. The region is defined as the pixel at X, Y and any pixels of the initial colour of X, Y who are adjacent to the initial pixels or other pixels in the set.

 ### S

 Show the contents of the image.